How to clean a Panama hat - sweat stains, mould, dirt and spills

 REMEMBER

-Your Panama is very much like linen in terms of its texture, qualities and behaviour.
+Your Panama straw is very much like linen in texture, qualities and behaviour.
 If you are unsure what to do for an unusual stain, then look up linen!
 Like all stains, you may need to do a little research to solve your problem.

 Love